Kill Devil

 Kill Devil (キル・鬼ごっこ, Kiru Onigokko) is a 2003 Japanese film about a group of juvenile delinquents set in the year 2025.
 The juveniles are host to a "murder gene", and are sent to an uninhabited island by the government so that they can be rehabilitated.
 The government studies the causes of the gene, and implants an experiment on the juveniles called a "Tag".
 The Tag gives the juveniles murder impulses and memory loss, and both boys and girls start to brutally kill each other.

-This movie is being distributed by AsiaVision, the Asian live-action label from Urban Vision Entertainment.
+This movie was distributed by AsiaVision, the Asian live-action label from Urban Vision Entertainment.

+Reception

+In a review at Horror.com, Staci Layne Wilson found that the film "combine[d] random elements of Lost, Saw/Saw II, Gattaca, Lord of the Flies and The Running Man."